KuroTsubasa1/wigital-todo-backend/README.md

 ## Running the Application

 To run the application, you need to have PHP and Composer installed on your machine.
 You can then install the application dependencies by running `composer install` in the project directory.
 After the dependencies are installed, you can start the application by running `ddev start`.
+After that use `ddev ssh` to access the container and run `php bin/console doctrine:database:create` & `php bin/console doctrine:migrations:migrate` to create the database schema.
+You can now access the application at the provided URL.

 ## License